Scalable Vector Graphics (SVG) images are quickly becoming one of the most popular image formats for displaying logos on websites.

 However, they can possibly be a security hazard, and it’s not unusual for SVG files to contain viruses.
 Here’s an explanation from Trustwave:

-Scalable Vector Graphics or SVG is a vector graphic image file defined using XML-based format … SVG images can be represented using the Document Object Model (DOM) and can be controlled using JavaScript.
-Yes, you heard that right, JavaScript and this is exactly how bad guys exploit this file format.
+Scalable Vector Graphics, or SVG, is a vector graphic image file defined using XML-based format … SVG images can be represented using the Document Object Model (DOM) and can be controlled using JavaScript.
+Yes, you heard that right, JavaScript – and this is exactly how bad guys exploit this file format.
 By injecting malicious JavaScript code into the file, they can redirect the browser to a malicious website.

-Some new file types are being rapidly adopted, for example, read about WebP images in WordPress.
+Some new file types are being rapidly adopted.
+For example, read about WebP images in WordPress.
 But these security issues mean that SVG files can be difficult to use in WordPress.

 In this guide, I’ll take you through the specific details you need to know when using SVG in WordPress.